 One can also obtain the experience from a legal practitioner.
-It is important that the lawyer has the appropriate practicing certificate that gives them the authority to supervise the legal practice of others.
+The lawyer must have the appropriate practising certificate that gives them the authority to supervise the legal practice of others.

 Having these requirements does not translate to automatic approval of your application for a license.
-There are several factors that can make you ineligible for the license.
+Several factors can make you ineligible for the license.
 For starters, one should not be younger than 18 years old at the time of the application.
 You should also not be bankrupt or currently in an insolvent state.

 Any conviction that warrants imprisonment of at least three months can also be a ground for ineligibility.
-This is especially the case for convictions or having a guilty verdict within 10 years prior to the application.
+This is especially the case for convictions or having a guilty verdict within 10 years before the application.

 It would be wise to check with your state’s conveyancing licensing authority about the eligibility requirements.